julius-speech/grammar-kit/README.md

-# Grammar kit for Julius
+# Recognition Grammar Toolkit for Julius

 This package is a grammar kit for Julius, containing: